alopezrivera/mpl_plotter/README.md

 <div style="text-align:center"><img align="right" width="135" height="135" src="_demo/gallery/showcase/logo.png" /></div>

-MPL Plotter is a Matplotlib based Python plotting library built with the goal of achieving publication-quality plots in an efficient and comprehensive way.
+MPL Plotter is a Matplotlib based Python plotting library built with the goal of delivering publication-quality plots in an efficient and comprehensive way.
 What follows is a user's manual of MPL Plotter.
 [The full Python API documentation is available here](https://mpl-plotter-docs.github.io/).